The Real Uganda

 Volunteer reviews

 “At the boarding school, I helped in the daily affairs: kitchen, washing dishes and clothes, helping the kids with their homework at night.
-We would also fetch water for showers, as well as for cooking.
+We fetched water for showers and cooking.
 Sometimes I would go to the nearby town to bring some treats for the kids living there.
 I spent a lot of time playing and getting to know the kids.
 I taught English and helped the teachers provide homework for the children.
 I spent a number of days helping the local community filling out government forms for their children to get an ID, since many parents don’t speak English.”

 Catrina